 Using this simplified measure, based on a 2020 population of nearly 152,000, the city's current demand is five-to-six community centers.
-At present, Bellevue operates four multi-use community centers, including Crossroads, North Bellevue, Highland and South Bellevue Community Centers.
-A strong senior program is provided at the North Bellevue Community Center, and programs for individuals with disabilities are included at Highland Community Center.
+At present, Bellevue operates four multi-use community centers, including Crossroads, Highland, North Bellevue and South Bellevue Community Centers.
+A strong program for older adults is provided at the North Bellevue Community Center, and programs for individuals with disabilities are included at Highland Community Center.
 Crossroads Community Center does not specialize in a specific population, but serves the most ethnically diverse spectrum of users.
 South Bellevue Community Center includes a partnership with the Bellevue Boys and Girls Club and provides a range of fitness-related facilities and activities.